-Slow feed horse feeders are a great way to keep your horse entertained on a pasture for hours.
-The netting on a slow feed horse feeder restricts the amount of hay horses are able to eat at any one time.
-Not only does this keep them satisfied while eating, it also keeps the horses from gorging themselves and becoming overweight.
+Slow feed horse feeders are a great way to keep your horse entertained on pasture for hours.
+The netting on a slow feed horse feeder restricts the amount of hay horses are able to eat at any one time (and protects their teeth.)
+Not only does this keep them satisfied while eating, but it also keeps the horses from gorging themselves and becoming overweight.

 The Farmco 608SF Slow Feed Horse Feeder